 - A. Political Activity of Civilian Employees (5 C.F.R.
 Parts 733 and 734).
 The Hatch Act (Act) is the law that restricts the partisan political activity of civilian executive branch employees of the Federal Government. - 1.
 General Information. - a.
 For purposes of the Act, "Political Activity" is defined as an activity directed toward the success or failure of a political party, candidate for partisan political office or partisan political group. - b.
 The Act does not prohibit employees from participating in or being candidates in nonpartisan elections.
-A nonpartisan election is one in which none of the candidates is nominated or elected as representing a political party, for example, none of the candidates are running as representatives of the Democratic or Republican party.
+A nonpartisan election is one in which none of the candidates is to be nominated or elected as representing a political party, i.e., none of the candidates are running, for example, as representatives of the Democratic or Republican party.
 Employees who are interested in running for state or local office should first check with their local board of elections to clarify the nonpartisan status of the election.
-Employees who are candidates for public office in nonpartisan elections are not barred by the Act from soliciting, accepting, or receiving political contributions for their own campaigns.
-5 C.F.R 734.207. - c.
-A nonpartisan election can also include an election involving a question or issue which is not specifically identified with a political party, such as a constitutional amendment, referendum question, or a municipal ordinance (e.g., gun control, tax issues, climate change, and medical marijuana).
-5 C.F.R.
-101. - d.
+Employees who are candidates for public office in nonpartisan elections are permitted to solicit, accept, and receive political contributions for their own campaigns.

+- c.
+A nonpartisan election can also include an election involving a question or issue that is not specifically identified with a political party, such as a constitutional amendment, referendum question, or a municipal ordinance (e.g., gun control, gay marriage, tax issues, climate change, and DC statehood). - d.
 At DoD, there are 2 sets of rules for 3 groups of employees.
-The first set of restrictions applies to: (1) individuals appointed by the President and confirmed by the Senate and individuals serving in non-career SES positions, who are further restricted by DoD policy; (2)

-career members of the SES, contract appeals board members, and all employees of the National Security Agency (NSA), the Defense Intelligence Agency (DIA), and the National Geo-Spatial-Intelligence Agency (NGA).
+The first set of restrictions applies to: (1) individuals appointed by the President and confirmed by the Senate and individuals serving in non-career SES positions, who are further restricted by DoD policy; (2) career members of the SES, contract appeals board members, and all employees of the National Security Agency (NSA), the Defense Intelligence Agency (DIA), and the National Geo-Spatial-Intelligence Agency (NGA).
 The second, and more lenient set of restrictions, applies to all other employees (including Schedule C political appointments).
 Employees in Groups 1 and 2 are prohibited from taking an active part in partisan political management or political campaigns and are referred to as "Further Restricted" employees.
-Employees in Group 3 are referred to as "Less Restricted" employees.
-"Less Restricted" employees may engage in certain types of political activities while in their personal capacities and while outside of Federal buildings.
+Employees in Group 3 are referred to as "Less Restricted."